Remove Cherry Stains, Black Cherry Stain And Cherry Juice Stains

 Step 1: Scrape off any excess cherry from the fabric.

-Step 2: Run the fabric, inside out, under the cold water to flush out as much of the cherry juice as possible.
+Step 2: Run the fabric, inside out, under the cold water to flush out as much of the juice as possible.

 Step 4: Rinse with cold water.

-Step 5: If no stain remains, wash as normal with either color bleach or chlorine bleach if safe for the fabric.
+Step 5: If no stain remains, wash as normal with either color safe bleach or chlorine bleach if safe for the fabric.
 If not, proceed to Step 6.

 Step 6: Apply hydrogen peroxide (or oxygen bleach in paste form) to the stain, if safe for the fabric.
 Let sit for a few minutes and then rinse well.
 Then, follow Step 5 above.

-Hint: Make sure the stain is gone after washing, but before you place in the dryer or you may set the stain.
+Hint: Make sure the stain is gone after washing, but before you place in the dryer or you may set it.
 Repeat if necessary.

 Removing Cherry And Cherry Juice Stains From Upholstery